jayasava/Retail-Stores-Datawarehouse-Design/README.md

 ![Link](https://github.com/jayasava/Retail-Stores-Datawarehouse-Design/blob/master/Schemas/Schema_1.png)

 ### 6. Desigining Dimensions:
+Note:
+Attributes for a given dimension depends on the business requirement and varies from one organization to others.
+Listed attributes are considered basic ,important and found in almost all organizations
    #### Date Dimension:

     Time of the Day is not considered aa a Measure of Dimension in order to avoid Data Explosion